mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-05-07-feelings-during-incident-response.md

 As for the feeling you experience during incident response, for me, I go through almost the full spectrum of feelings, not just the bad ones as you might think.

-- When I first get paged there’s a short time where I’m feeling **dead**, or at least a bit **afraid** - I’m worried it might be an actual incident that will affect our users.
+- When I first get paged there’s a short time where I’m feeling **dread**, or at least a bit **afraid** - I’m worried it might be an actual incident that will affect our users.

 - If it turns out it is an incident, then you go into incident response mode, you’re very **focused**.
 You assemble a team, so that means picking a scribe to take notes, and a communicator that’s responsible for keeping the rest of the company updated as we work through the indent.